-4. Fees for Services
+Fees for Services

 This is the fees for services provision in the Agreement.
 It attempts to cover a fairly wide area to protect the Public Adjuster from a claim that it should not be paid if certain events occur.
-The provision provides the maximum percentage permitted by the new law.
-Of course, a public insurance Adjuster can reduce the percentage.
+Be aware of the maximum percentage permitted by law.
+Of course, a Public Adjuster can reduce the percentage.